 - Vanpool members are automatically enrolled into the Hoosier Commuter Club and receive additional benefits including:

-- Option to purchase up to five one-day permits at half the price of the current daily permit rate each semester (including summer).
-Vanpool and three-person carpool members are eligible.
-In a two-person carpool, only the person with the non-EM-P permit is eligible.
+- Option to purchase up to five one-day permits at half the price of the current daily permit rate per semester (total of up to 15 each year).

 - Free rides on any Bloomington Transit bus or campus bus

 - Free Emergency Ride Home (ERH)

 - Ridematching services provided by Zimride and Commuter Connect

 - Free Zipcar membership, and a monthly $9.50 driving credit.

 - Opportunity to win a $50 gift card during the monthly HCC drawing.
 (See details)

 |EM-S Permit*||15 Passenger Vanpool**||12 Passenger Vanpool**||7 Passenger Vanpool**|

 |* Assumes EM-S permit, $3 per gallon fuel cost, and 25 mpg.|